attisammy/attisammy/README.md

 # <a href="https://www.linkedin.com/in/akpoebi-atti-691447373/">Akpoebi Samuelson Atti</a>'s IT and Cybersecurity Portfolio

-My journey started with a Bachelor’s in Computer Science, fueled by an obsession with solving puzzles and asking “what if an attacker tried this?”.
+My journey started with a thought, fueled by an obsession with solving puzzles and asking “what if an attacker tried this?”.
 That curiosity grew into a craft — the craft of a Threat Hunter.
 Today, Azure is my playground and I roam it with my trusty tools: PowerShell, Python, and KQL.
 With them, I hunt for adversaries, trace their footprints, and turn their tricks into new defenses.

 Along the way, I’ve armed myself with certifications — CompTIA Network+, ISC2 Certified in Cybersecurity (CC), and CompTIA Security+ — not as badges, but as milestones in the fight to sharpen my skills.
 This GitHub is where my stories live: simulated breaches, investigations, detections, and the lessons I’ve carved out of every hunt.
 It’s proof that persistence, creativity, and a bit of stubbornness can turn curiosity into a weapon.